goldinvo/goldinvo.github.io/recipes/meat/beef/chicken-fried-steak.md

 Tenderized steak breaded and fried like chicken.
 <!-- endstub -->

 1. Use tenderized cube steak, or tenderize and pound flat a flavorful cut.
+Can pound flour into the meat.
 2. Dredge and fry as you would shallow-fried chicken.
 Either:
     - Marinade the meat in seasoned buttermilk, then dredge in seasoned flour (add buttermilk to make craggily)
         - Buttermilk (+ 1 egg), flour, paprika, garlic powder, cayenne, salt and pepper, etc.